neighbor-bear/fceux-for-retrogame/readme.md

 `make TOOLCHAIN=/opt/opendingux-toolchain TARGET=fceux_od_beta -f Makefile`

+`make TOOLCHAIN=/opt/gcw0-toolchain TARGET=fceux_gcw0 ODVERSION=2014 -f Makefile`

 Build files are created in the `bin`directory.

 ## What's new

 #### 21 July 2021

+  - The screenshot menu option now saves directly when the A button is pressed.
+Until now you had to press the A button and then exit from menu to emulator for the screenshot to be saved.
+> Screenshots are saved at `$HOME/.fceux/snaps` directory.
+Filenames follow the scheme `<rom name>-<sequential number>.png`.
   - Fixed a bug in the automatic video region change that caused the save settings per game to not work.
   - RetroFW: Add Start+Select combo to open menu.
 Configurable in Control option. (taken from pingflood's RetroFW port).
   - RetroFW.
 Add ipk build for RetroFW 1 devices.
-  - OpenDingux: For hardware scaling in OpenDingux 2014 (stock firmware or Rogue), the full screen is forced by disabling the aspect ratio
+  - OpenDingux: For hardware scaling in OpenDingux 2014 versions (stock firmware or Rogue), the full screen is forced by disabling the aspect ratio
   - Add manual to opk/ipk and updated the Readme.

 #### 10 July 2021